SAP-samples/teched2023-IN266/exercises/ex0/README.md

 ### 1. Plan for Integration

 This section contains the integration scenarios that are onboarded into CIAS.
 You can choose based on the Cloud or Hybrid setup and generate a workflow.
 It has an integrated landscape discovery that prompts the customer to select the system that they own.
 In the case of a fully automated scenario, you can run the whole setup in the background mode as well.

+**Note: In the next exercise, we will take a deeper look into the functions of the Planning app.**

 ![plan](/exercises/ex0/images/overview.png)